SebastianOpriel/mds-wiki/Home.md

 The user interface of the broker/metadata catalog can be found at https://broker.mobilitydataspace.io/resources
 The IDS self-disclosure are available at https://ids.broker.mobilitydataspace.io The IDS interface for publishing a resource can be found at https://ids.broker.mobilitydataspace.io/infrastructure **(available for POST requests only)**.

+#### Clearing House
+For logging purposes a valid Clearing House URL must be configured in the Dataspace Connector configuration.
+The Clearing House URL for the test stage is https://logging.mobilitydataspace.io/messages/log/ In the Dataspace Connector configuration the value of the clearing.house.url property must be set accordingly.
+More information on how to configure the Clearing House URL for the Dataspace Connector can be found here: https://international-data-spaces-association.github.io/DataspaceConnector/Deployment/Configuration#ids-settings

 ## Ontology
 The Mobility Data Space uses the MobiDS Ontologie.